Nischit290402/ML3-News-Article-Summarizer/README.md

 F1 Score- 88.5

 Gives detailed and exact answers to the questions.
+Sometimes, we might encounter a few answers.
-Sometimes, it prints out the answers as it is, without modifying. (in very few instances)
+Sometimes, it prints out the answers as it is, without modifying (in very few instances).

 #### iii) google/bigbird-base-trivia-itc :

 Dataset-527M

 Gives short, few words answers and some answers are not accurate and helpful.
 It even prints wrong answers in a few cases.
-It just matches the words in the questions to the paragraph and prints out the answer without modifying it.
-(Even prints commas)
+It just matches the words in the questions to the paragraph and prints out the answer without modifying it (Even prints commas).
+It is efficient in the case of one word answers.

 #### iv) distilbert-base-uncased-distilled-squad :